SimonOuellette35/ARC_gym/README.md

 * **k**: the number of support examples (i.e. the number of input-output grid examples for each task sample)
 * **max_graphs**: the maximum number of computational graphs to pre-generate before randomly picking the trainN and testN tasks among them.
 Default: 500.
 Should be bigger than trainN and testN.
 This is needed because the currently used graph generation algorithm yields the graphs in a deterministic, gradually increasing order of complexity.
 Then, we shuffle the generated graphs and pick trainN and testN among them.
 The bigger this value, the better -- but the bigger this value, the slower the data generation.

 instantiateExperiment() returns 4 values: meta_train_dataset, meta_test_dataset, meta_train_tasks, meta_test_tasks.
-The last 2 are only used if you want to call the distMetrics.quantify_comp_graph_OOD() function to calculate the OODness of your meta-dataset.
+The last 2 are only used if you want to use the quantify_comp_graph_OOD() utility function to calculate the OODness of your meta-dataset.

 The first two values are ARCGymDataset instances representing respectively your meta-training set and meta-test set.
 You can then use the PyTorch DataLoader class, if desired, to loop over them for batch training purposes, for example.

-Finally, there is the distributionMetrics.quantify_comp_graph_OOD function that can be useful to evaluate the OODness of your generated meta-dataset.
+Finally, there is the metrics.quantify_comp_graph_OOD function that can be useful to evaluate the OODness of your generated meta-dataset.
 See 'Example usage' section.

 ###### Distributional characteristics